 Spelling and Grammar

 Having a great writing skill does not mean that you can get the content right.
-Writing the content is a little tricky; you can put a same content in different way.
+Writing the content is a little tricky; you can put the same content in a different way.
 If you are smart enough, you will know how to put the content right.
 Write correctly and get your dream job, write it wrong and you lose the same

 Only about 10% of résumés get the profiles and objectives right, the others they struggle to get it right.
-A lot of résumés need to be completely re written, these peoples do not have the basic skills and experience to write good profiles/ objectives.
+A lot of résumés need to be completely rewritten, these peoples do not have the basic skills and experience to write good profiles/ objectives.
 Writing a good profile/objective is essential; this is what makes you stand out in a crowd.

 The X factor